South Carolina 4-H and Coronavirus (COVID-19)

 - Horse Institute

 Horse Institute is a course designed to enhance the understanding of horses and horse-related items from any aspect of the horse industry.
-Students will develop a deeper understanding of breeds of horse, the history of the horse, tack, body systems, equine management, and much more.
+Students will develop a deeper understanding of the breeds of horse, the history of the horse, tack, body systems, equine management, and much more.
 The course uses an online platform called Schoology to provide students with lessons, resources, and discussion questions.
 Youth may register for this online course by using 4-HOnline.

 If you have concerns or questions, please feel free to contact Katie Shaw at any time at email@example.com or 803-940-3190.